 3 Ways to Communicate with Employees That Don’t Have Email

 For desk-bound office workers, having a corporate email address is a given.
 For many of these workers, using email comprises a huge chunk of the day — often to their dismay.
 In stark contrast are deskless workers, the 2.7 billion-person strong portion of the global working population who don’t work from an office, don’t complete their work on a computer, and often, don’t have a company email address.
-Being able to communicate with employees that don’t have email can be quite the challenge.
+Being able to communicate with employees that don’t have email can be quite a challenge.

-Even though many frontline workers don’t have a company email address, they shouldn’t be excluded from important company news, alerts and information.
+Even though many frontline workers don’t have a company email address, they shouldn’t be excluded from important company news, alerts, and information.
 In fact, staying informed and engaged both with their teams and the greater organization improves employee engagement, safety, and performance.

 1. Regular Face to Face Communication with Management

 A survey of deskless workers in the US found that while 71 percent of managers consider themselves very informed on relevant company-wide news, while only 40 percent of staff claim the same.